dotbitHQ/dotbithq.github.io/developers/records-key-namespace.md

 * **dweb**

-  This namespace is generally used to store decentralized network-related content, such as `dweb.ipfs`, `dweb.resilio`, etc. Also, there is a [dweb.resilio]() inside the contract.
-Also, there is a [whitelist](https://github.com/dotbitHQ/cell-data-generator/blob/master/data/record_key_namespace.txt) inside the contract with the mainstream decentralized storage protocol built-in name as a legal key.
+  This namespace is generally used to store decentralized network-related content, such as `dweb.ipfs`, `dweb.resilio`, etc. Also, there is a [whitelist](https://github.com/dotbitHQ/cell-data-generator/blob/master/data/record_key_namespace.txt) inside the contract with the mainstream decentralized storage protocol built-in name as a legal key.

 * **custom_key**